bharatkashyap/quizzes/exun15/JQF/README.md

 When you click on a question number in the grid, the question will open in a new tab and corresponding question number is greyed out.
 Do not close the page with the grid.

+Quiz structure created by Madhav Narayan